 There are many reasons why people stay in abusive relationships.
-If you have a friend in an unhealthy relationship, support them by understanding why they may not want to or be able to leave.
+If you have a friend in an unhealthy or abusive relationship, support them by understanding why they may not want to or be able to leave.

 - Fear: Your friend may be afraid of what will happen if they decide to leave the relationship.
 If your friend has been threatened by their partner, family or friends, they may not feel safe leaving.